Meet North Carolina's First (and Last) At-Large Congressman

 In 1883, a guy from Wadesboro was elected to the U.S. House of Representatives in a statewide election.
 It had never happened before.
 It hasn't happened since.
 Blame a (legal) glitch in the system.

 Hi!
 This is the North Carolina Rabbit Hole, a reader-supported newsletter that goes deep on stories that are well-known or hard to find, of both towering impact and trifling importance.
-Monday editions are free for now, but will be for paid subscribers only starting in January.
-If you’d like to offer your support, consider a monthly or yearly subscription.
-You can read more about what you’ll get and why I’m doing this here.
+If you’d like to offer your support, consider a monthly or yearly paid subscription.

 In 1882, a man named Risden Tyler Bennett ran for Congress.
 Bennett was born on a plantation near Wadesboro, went to school at Davidson College, joined the Confederate army in 1861 as a private, left in 1865 as a colonel after being wounded three times, then started to climb the political ladder in North Carolina.
 One year after the Civil War ended, Bennett became the Anson County solicitor.
 In 1872, he was elected to the state legislature.
 In 1875, he helped write a new state constitution.
 In 1880, he became a superior court judge.
 Two years later, he resigned to run for the U.S. House of Representatives.